 To decide for yourself, head to Settings –> Privacy –> Location Services.
 From here you can completely disable Location Services, but that won't be useful to many users since you will not be able to use Maps or other apps that require your location.
 Go through your apps individually and make the choice that works best for you.

 You've been able to control the brightness of your display from Control Center for quite a few iOS iterations now.
 There isn't a ton of use to Auto-Brightness, and most of the time it gets it wrong and weighs on your battery.
-Jump over to Settings –> Display & Brightness, then deselect Auto-Brightness underneath the brightness slider.
+Jump over to Settings –> General –> Accessibility –> Display Accommodations, then toggle off Auto-Brightness.
+(Previously, this option was available in Settings –> Display & Brightness).

 This is a feature that appeared first in iOS 10 for newer iPhone models.
 It's actually a nice feature, but it's always turning the display on when you least want it to.
 Each time it's accidentally triggered, it's draining some battery, so just disable it.
 Head to Settings –> Display & Brightness, then toggle Raise to Wake off.